TEFL Certification vs TESOL/TESL Certification

-For example, you can take TEFL online where you learn teaching theories and you have to submit assignments.
+For example, you can take TEFL online from the International TEFL Academy where you learn teaching theories and you have to submit assignments.
 Alternatively, you can take a TEFL certificate in classes from an accredited school, where you gain real teaching experience.

 Either way, you’ll be certified and this boosts your credibility to get a job.
 For example, if you want to teach English in China, 64% of ESL employers state they prefer or require ESL certification.
 On the other hand, only 17% of ESL schools prefer or require ESL certification if you want to teach English in Korea.